Tyler Boyd Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Matchup vs. Detroit

-- Against the Lions, Boyd put up 39 receiving yards in single career matchup, 11.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Lions, Boyd's 39 receiving yards total is 11.5 less than his over/under for Sunday's game (50.5).

-- Boyd did not have a touchdown catch in that game against the Lions.
+- Boyd did not have a touchdown catch in that contest against the Lions.

-- The Lions are allowing 269.0 passing yards per game this season, the NFL's 18th-ranked pass defense.

-- The Lions have given up eight passing TDs this year (1.6 per game), ranking them 14th among NFL defenses.
+- At 1.6 passing TDs conceded per game, the Lions defense is ranked 14th in the NFL.

 Recent Performances